Unit of Chinese Studies

 Other related programmes

-The Faculty also offers a programme in Japanese Studies, and the neighbouring University of Lausanne teaches a programme in Indian and Buddhist Studies; a rather extensive curriculum in Asian Studies is thus available to interested students.
+The Faculty also offers a programme in Japanese Studies, and the neighbouring University of Lausanne teaches a programme in South Asian Studies; a rather extensive curriculum in Asian Studies is thus available to interested students.

 The Department of East Asian Studies also collaborates with other Institutes based in Geneva that are specialized in Asian or Development Studies, amongst which the Graduate Institute of International and Development Studies (IHEID).
 The Multidisciplinary Master in Asian Studies (MASPEA) was created as a result of this collaboration.